getcarina/getcarina.com/_tutorials/2015-10-21-wordpress-nginx-links.md

 ### Create an overlay network

-1. The first step is to create a user-defined network.
-This will allow every container we create to communicate with eachother, regardless of which Docker Swarm host they reside on.
-To create an overlay network, you run:
+The first step is to create a user-defined network.
+This network allows every container that you create to communicate with all the other containers, regardless of which Docker Swarm host they reside on.

+To create an overlay network, run the following command:

     ```
     docker network create --driver overlay main-net
     ```

-For more information on networking in Docker, read the [Understand Docker container networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/) documentation guide.
+For more information about networking in Docker, read the [Understand Docker container networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/) documentation guide.

 ### Create MySQL container